Flashpoint Mid-Year Data Breach Report Shows Decline in Volume and Scope of Data Breaches

 Read More

 A vulnerability is a flaw or weakness in a system that, if exploited, would allow a user to gain unauthorized access to conduct an attack.
-Vulnerability management is the process of identifying, prioritizing, and remediating these vulnerabilities to reduce an organization’s overall risk.
-Prioritization of vulnerabilities is essential because not all vulnerabilities are going to…
+Vulnerability management is the process of identifying, prioritizing, mitigating, and reporting on vulnerabilities to proactively reduce your cyber risk.
+The first step of that process, identifying, is where vulnerability assessments…

 Read More